 The human element failed at the first proofreading hurdle.
 But the embarrassment, sadly, is not Ralph’s alone, as he is not responsible for layout and editorial concerns at D’Guardian!

-Despite the humour of this proper editorial cock-up, an underlying question remains.
+Despite the humour of this proper editorial cock-up, an underlying question does remain, though.
 How much of today’s journalism—not only considering just Ralphie Boy’s piece here—can we deem to be the author’s actual work as compared to the author’s AI-enhanced work?

 Can a definitive percentage of effort/ownership truly be assessed?
-What is going to be the future of actual news reporting in the future if AI becomes ever more involved in writing the story?
+What is going to be the future of actual news reporting in the coming weeks, months and years if AI becomes ever more involved in writing the story?

 Damian R. Scott is an ICT professional and a lifelong student (and part-time teacher) of language and communication.
 As Scotty Ranking, he frequently comments on topical issues of the day, dispensing knowledge to all and sundry.